 Simply Asia 514 Recipe

 Simply Asia 514 recipe is a noodle recipe from the famous Thai food and noodle bar.
 Simply Asia has stores located in South Africa and is slowly expanding its roots all over the World.
-This restaurant offers a unique dining experience to its customers and caters to those who are on the lookout for authentic, traditional Asian cuisine.
+This restaurant offers a unique dining experience to its customers and caters to those on the lookout for authentic, traditional Asian cuisine.
 It also offers some fusion foods that the customers might enjoy.

 - 2 packs quick-cooking noodles